annechh/FED1-PE1/README.md

 Shira’s Adventure
 - Employees - 1
 - Location - Sunnfjord
-- Mission - Share the Paw adventures
+- Mission - Share the Paw adventures.
 Dive into Shira's Adventures for hikes, stick chasing, mud baths and more!
 It's all about fun and games in the great outdoors.
 Let's GO!
 ---
 Link to Shira’s Adventure